myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/storage_and_data_transfer/testbed_and_tatm.md

-# The Kempner Testbed and `tatm`
+# Data Discovery and Tokenization

-The research and engineering team at the Kempner Institute is actively developing a testbed to support AI/ML research and development.
+The Research and Engineering team at the Kempner Institute is actively developing a testbed to support AI/ML research and development.
 The testbed is a collection of hardware and software resources that are used to test and validate new AI/ML models, algorithms, and tools.
 Currently the primary focus of the testbed is easing access and exploration of data, through the `tatm` python library.
 Specific details on using `tatm` can be found in the [tatm documentation](https://kempnerinstitute.github.io/tatm/), but key points regarding Kempner specific usage are detailed below.

 ## Using `tatm` on the Kempner HPC Cluster